 Red Threads of Peace Troupe Bios (in alphabetical order)

-Elena Anciro is an actor, theatre educator, and arts administrator.
-She received a Bachelor of Arts (Honours) in Theatre Performance from the University of Winnipeg and has performed professionally in Winnipeg, Toronto, and Prince George.
-Youth engagement has been Elena's primary passion and focus since 2004 and she continues this work as the Education & Community Engagement Manager at Royal Manitoba Theatre Centre.
+Elena Anciro is an educator, administrator, actor and audio describer.
+She earned her BA in Theatre from the University of Winnipeg and has performed professionally in theatre and film.
+Elena is also trained as an Access Activator (British Council of Canada / Tangled Arts + Disability) to provide resources on Relaxed Performance and advocate for accessibility in the arts.
 Her community arts practice is grounded in her belief that theatre has the power to create and influence social change.
 She is grateful for the opportunity to give voice, spark dialogue, and create hope through playback theatre with the Red Threads of Peace Project.

 Headshot credit: Kristen Sawatzky

 Bequie Lake is a community builder and facilitator, with a special interest in theatre and community development.
 She is one of the founding members of the Red Threads of Peace Project and has been performing and facilitating with the group since April 2012.
 She connects deeply with the simplicity and power of playback theatre.
 During her time in Winnipeg, she has taught many theatre workshops for youth and adults with organizations including: Menno Simons College, the Youth Peacebuilding Project, the Peaceful Village, and the Storytelling Festival, and incorporates tools from theatre into her work with the non-profit sector.
 Her theatre training is from the University of Alberta and Dell’Arte International School of Physical Theatre in California.